Home

 (Hanshaw) Huggins

-Eugene was a member of the 3rd WV Infantry, and later was transferred to the 6th WV Cavalry, Company D, of which he was a sergeant.
-He stood 5 feet 8 inches, and weighed 144 lbs., with dark hair and blue eyes.
+After joining the Union Army, Eugene was placed within the 3rd West Virginia Infantry, and later was transferred to the 6th West Virginia Cavalry, Company D, of which he was promoted to sergeant.

-During the war, his regiment was stationed at Clarksburg and New Creek, WV.
-Later, in battle at McDowell, VA, on May 8, 1862, Eugene received a slight gunshot wound in the right forearm.
+Later, in battle at McDowell, Highland County, VA, on May 8, 1862, Eugene received a slight gunshot wound in the right forearm.
 The ball remained in his arm the rest of his life.
 The battle was fought between the armies of Confederate General Stonewall Jackson and Union General Robert Milroy.
-This was the first battle in Jackson's famous "Valley Campaign" where his foot cavalry marched 400 miles in 40 days and defeated four armies commanded by four different generals.
+This was considered the first battle in Jackson's famous "Valley Campaign" in the Shenandoah where his foot cavalry marched 400 miles in 40 days and defeated four armies of West Virginia, Ohio, Virginia and Georgia troops commanded by four different generals.

 To be certified to receive a federal pension for his war wound, he often was summoned to physical examinations by authorized physicians.
 At one point, he was unable to go, and later had to testify why: